palletorsson/textcopy/README.md

+# Summary of Ada Research Project: Exploring Algorithmic Worlds through a Queer Lens

+The Ada Research project aims to investigate the impact of algorithms on our perception and understanding of reality, particularly within the context of 3D virtual worlds.
+By employing a queer theoretical framework, the project seeks to challenge the normative biases embedded in these algorithms and explore alternative visions for digital spaces.

+## Key Aspects of the Project

+- **Virtual Reality (VR) World and Meta-Quest**: The project utilizes VR technology to create an immersive and interactive environment for exploring and experimenting with algorithms.
+- **Algorithmic Exploration**: The research investigates various algorithms, starting with basic concepts and progressing to complex topics like generative reality and artificial intelligence.
+- **Queer Perspective**: By applying a queer lens, the project examines how power dynamics and social implications are embedded within algorithms and seeks to uncover hidden biases.
+- **Artistic Inspiration**: The project draws inspiration from art history, particularly abstract and surrealist movements, and explores the role of visual thinking in mathematics.
+- **Transdisciplinary Collaboration**: The project involves collaboration between artists, designers, and researchers from various fields to bring diverse perspectives and expertise.

+## Goals of the Project

+- **Visualize Alternatives**: The project aims to challenge stereotypical representations in digital spaces and offer alternative visions for 3D worlds.
+- **Expand Understanding**: The research seeks to deepen our understanding of how algorithms shape our perception of reality and influence our creativity and subjectivity.
+- **Develop New Tools**: Through the creation of a VR world and accompanying documentation, the project aims to provide new resources for researchers, artists, and students to explore and understand algorithms.

+## Methods

+- VR technology
+- Game development tools and processes
+- Transdisciplinary collaboration
+- Hands-on exploration
+- Artistic exploration
+- Documentation

+## Expected Outcomes

+- A VR world
+- Exhibited installations
+- A book
+- A game wiki documenting the algorithms and simulations used in the project

+## Significance

+The Ada Research project offers a unique and timely investigation into the impact of algorithms on our lives.
+By combining artistic exploration with critical analysis, the project has the potential to challenge existing power structures and open up new possibilities for more inclusive and diverse digital spaces.

+In your communication with the processor, you can emphasize these key points and highlight the project's potential to contribute to the fields of art, technology, and social justice.

 # Additional Algorithms for Ada Research

 Based on the existing framework and your goals, here are some additional algorithms you could consider exploring within your VR project: